dpengineering/azure-maze/README.md

 Joint info is priority, to get project back to basic working state on new hardware.

-### Things to test ###
-See if the body tracker renumbers bodies when one leaves, so the program calculates the angle for the actual user.

-### To-do ###
-Make an Azure Kinect library for DPEA Python programmers, if determined useful for future use.

-WHEN HARDWARE ARRIVES:
-Test Viewer
-Test sample code for body tracking, note how new bodies are handled and what happens when old bodies leave, e.g. id reassignments?
-IF ids not reassigned, check if skeleton data becomes null

-See if body tracking SDK sample draws the skeleton, if so implement into imageFIDO at some point with it, if not figure out how to access data.
-If needed, potentially run the body tracking equivalent of k4 viewer in parallel?

-After C tracker is confirmed to work (print out angle, figure out access with a python program, maybe by seeing what happens to the fido file when written to), then reimplement all of game.

 ## Reference Links ##
 [Azure Kinect Samples](https://github.com/microsoft/Azure-Kinect-Samples)